MicrosoftDocs/mixed-reality/mixed-reality-docs/using-the-windows-mixed-reality-simulator.md

 2. **Enable Developer mode** from Settings -> Update and Security -> For developers
 3. Launch the **Mixed Reality Portal** from the desktop
 4. If this is your first time launching the portal, you'll need to go through the setup experience
-1. Click **Get started**
+  a.
+Click **Get started**
-2. Click **I agree** to accept the agreement
+  b.
+Click **I agree** to accept the agreement
-3. Click **Set up for simulation (for developers)** to proceed through setup without a physical device
+  c.
+Click **Set up for simulation (for developers)** to proceed through setup without a physical device
-4. Click **Set up** to confirm your choice
+  d.
+Click **Set up** to confirm your choice
 5. Click the **For developers** button on the left side of the Mixed Reality Portal
 6. Turn the Simulation toggle switch to **On**
-1. This requires admin permissions and you must accept the User Account Control dialog that appears
+  a.
+This requires admin permissions and you must accept the User Account Control dialog that appears

 You should now be running with simulation!